farimarwat/android-word-game-sdk/README.md

         />
 </RelativeLayout>
 ```
-Populate it using the same level which is create above:
+Populate it using the same level which is created above:
 ```
 for(answer in level.listanswers){
             val view = LayoutInflater.from(mContext)